/images/resources/tutorials/writing-clients/oauth-assistant/oauth-assistant.jpg

 Methods

 The methods for authorization take a parameters object as input.
 This can be any number of optional parameters to pass in with the authorization call.
-When using the example app these options can be set on the app page.
-An example:
+In the example app, you can set these options by entering a JSON into the provided form, for example:

 json